alshedivat/al-folio/_pages/about.md

 How to cultural differences in humans manifest in models?
 Does AI constitute universality, and what ethical and political difficulties arise?
 What are complications with value pluralism in AI?

 Currently, I am working with Prof. Ranjay Krishna, Prof. Amy Zhang, and PhD student Sebastin Santy on vision understanding models' internalization of cross-cultural perceptual differences.
-Previously, I worked in the Social Futures Lab and the Najafian Lab.
+Previously, I worked in the Social Futures Lab on uncertainty representation, the Najafian Lab on medical semantic segmentation, and Deepgram on curriculum learning in large transcription models.

 I have written a few essays in philosophy, two books on deep learning, and many data science articles. etc.